becky82/mteh/README.md

 **A curated set of ~4270 simplified Chinese characters for advanced language learners.**

 This simplified Chinese character corpus is intended to make a suitable "endgame corpus" for advanced students.
 Basically, if you learn these characters, you're practically "done for life" studying simplified Chinese characters (congratulations!).
-Obviously, there are more simplified Chinese characters than this (in proper nouns, scientific terms, chengyu, Chinese history, etc.), but at a certain point you've got to draw the line and say "this is my endgame".
+Obviously, there are more simplified Chinese characters than this (in proper nouns, scientific terms, chengyu, Chinese history, online usernames, etc.), but at a certain point you've got to draw the line and say "this is my endgame".

 For the time being, the MteH corpus only contains simplified Chinese characters, and in particular those you might encounter while living in mainland China or when taking an HSK exam.